seamusabshere/cache_method/README.markdown

 Then you can do

-    my_blog.get_latest_entries => first time won't be cached my_blog.get_latest_entries => second time will come from cache
+    my_blog.entries(Date.today) => first time won't be cached my_blog.entries(Date.today) => second time will come from cache

 And clear them too

-    my_blog.cache_method_clear :get_latest_entries
+    my_blog.cache_method_clear :entries

 (which doesn't delete the rest of your cache)

-## ActiveRecord

-If you're caching methods ActiveRecord objects (aka instances of `ActiveRecord::Base`), then you should probably define something like:

-    class ActiveRecord::Base
-      def as_cache_key
-        attributes
-      end
-    end

-## Debug

-CacheMethod can warn you if your obj or args cache keys are suspiciously long.

-    require 'cache_method'
-    require 'cache_method/debug'

-Then watch your logs.

 ## Configuration (and supported cache clients)

+By default, an in-process, non-shared cache is used.

-You need to set where the cache will be stored:
+You can set where the cache will be stored:

     CacheMethod.config.storage = Memcached.new '127.0.0.1:11211'